swbioinf/scrnaseq_howto_ga_workflows/README.md

 ## About

-Please see the [How-to Guide for the template](https://australianbiocommons.github.io/how-to-guide-template/) for more information on how to get started.
+This is the draft for the scrnaseq howto documentation.
+View here: https://swbioinf.github.io/scrnaseq_howto_ga_workflows/index

 ## Acknowledgements for the guides